This article may contain compensated links. Please read disclaimer for more info.

 During the warmer months, you will find a range of stalls selling ice cream and pastries as well as many artists creating gorgeous artworks.

-If you’re interested in learning more about the history of the Tuileries Gardens whilst having fun, you can also arrange your own DIY Tuileries Garden scavenger hunt.
+If you’re interested in learning more about the history of the Tuileries Gardens whilst having fun, you can also arrange your own self-guided scavenger hunt in the Tuileries Garden.

 While many tourists are familiar with all the iconic buildings and monuments in Paris, they may not be aware of Paris’ secret passages.
 During the 18th and 19thcenturies, there were more than 150 of these passages; however, only a few remain these days.